trofi/trofi.github.io.gen/posts/281-a-signal-from-the-stars.md

 btrfs-transacti-407     [011]  42800.425055: btrfs_discard_queue_work <-__btrfs_add_free_space
 ```

 I saw 193 entries of `btrfs_discard_queue_work` above.
-It took 1ms to
+It took `1ms` to
-enqueue all of the work into the work queue.
+enqueue all the work into the work queue.
 Very quick and not too
 large.
 Right after it we see actual discards being sent to the device:

 ```